burcakotlu/GLANET/docs/source/download.rst

 Source Code
 ^^^^^^^^^^^
-GLANET is an open source project.
+GLANET is an open source code project.
 You can browse and download GLANET source code from `here <https://github.com/burcakotlu/GLANET>`_ and run it as a Java project.

 .. _executable-label: